alejandroerickson/alejandroerickson.github.io/_posts/2022-02-17-decommissioning-geoburst.markdown

 date: 2022-02-17
 ---

 From around 2010 to 2013 I ran a small volunteer organization called Geoburst.
 Geoburst.ca continued to function for a long time afterward and now it's time to take it down.
-Find Geoburst's "About" page and a few screen shots below.
+Find Geoburst's "About" page below.

 {% include image.html
     img="images/geoburst-banner.png"